sarvagnamadiraju/VoiceSwap-AI/README.md

 > **Ever wondered what your favorite song would sound like in your own voice?**

-VoiceSwap AI is a full-stack Generative AI application that transforms any song into the user's voice.
-Simply upload a song, record your voice or upload a voice sample, and let AI recreate the track as if you were the one singing it.
+VoiceSwap AI is a full-stack Generative AI application that lets users experience how any song would sound in their own voice.
+Upload a song, provide your voice, and let AI recreate the performance using AI-powered voice conversion.

 ---